 Description

-Form: A rambling vine or shrub, depending on pruning.
+Form: A rambling vine, or shrub, depending on placement and pruning.

 Lifespan: Perennial